McClaryMakoni/McClaryMakoni/README.md

 - 👋 Hi, I’m @McClaryMakoni
+- I am an aspiring Data Scientist, who is currently a Data Analyst and Python Develop
-- 👀 I’m interested in learning everything software development from whoever is willing to teach and or wherever there is material to learn.
+- 👀 I’m interested in learning everything regarding Python programming and Data Science from whoever is willing to teach and collaborate.
-- 🌱 I’m currently learning everything regarding software Development using Python as my main  programming language.
+- 🌱 I’m currently learning Data Analytics using Python as my main  programming language.
-- 💞️ I’m looking to collaborate on open source projects, both web and backend applications.
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me @SteveMcClary3 on X.

 <!---